ArinTorney/cpp-tools-and-codes/tutorials/rust/Setup and Hello World.md

 ```cmd
 rustc filename.rs
 ```
 Then there will result an executable file named `filename.exe` on Windows, and maybe `filename.out` on Linux.
 On Windows, if using MinGW based install, or if using Linux, then it will give that one executable file.
 But if on Windows using MSVC based install(if you don't customise the install, this is the default), it also results in a `filename.pdb` file.
-THen run the executable like it will usually be run in a terminal.
+Then run the executable like it will usually be run in a terminal.